Header Image for Windlesham Parish Council

 Strategic Project Delivery

-Greater capacity for larger infrastructure and multi-village projects through shared resources and staff.
+Greater capacity for larger infrastructure and multi-village projects through shared resources and staff, but may divert focus from individual villages.

-Focus on hyper-local projects; may lack capacity for major initiatives.
+Focus on hyper-local projects; may lack capacity for major initiatives, but aligns with village specific priorities.

 No structured means to plan, fund or deliver community-led projects.